A simple OTDR SOR file parser

 where "mfile.sor" is the name (path) to your SOR file.
 A OTDR trace file "myfile-trace.dat" and a JSON file "myfile-dump.json" will be produced.
 You can also output the results as an XML file "myfile-dump.xml" with:

-This program requires python 2 or python 3.
-To install dependencies, run
+This program requires python 3.6 or higher (see badge) To install dependencies, run

 pip install -r requirement.txt